 - the Praxis Core Academic Skills for Educators: Reading Test, Writing Test, and Mathematics Test or meet one of the Praxis exclusion eligibility requirements by passing the ACT with a composite score of 22 or higher OR SAT (New SAT) combined verbal and math score of 1100 or higher.

 - the subject-specific Praxis Content Knowledge for your certification area.

-As a candidate in the Certification-Only Program, you are required to pass all of the following Praxis tests prior to registering for an academic internship or a teacher intern residency in addition to the Praxis test required for admissions into the program:
+As a candidate in the Certification-Only Program, you are required to pass all of the following Praxis tests prior to registering for an academic internship or a teacher residency in addition to the Praxis test required for admissions into the program: